memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 #### Flash Software Breakpoint Optimizations

-To minimize the number of times the flash sector has to be rewritten, the JLinkGDBServer will also perform some additional nifty optimizations such as caching the flash sector and "simulating" instruction execution rather than always removing/adding breakpoints on each halt like the `gdb` client requests.
+To minimize the number of times the flash sector has to be rewritten, the JLinkGDBServer will also perform some nifty optimizations such as caching the flash sector and "simulating" instruction execution rather than always removing/adding breakpoints on each halt like the `gdb` client requests.